inputsh/notes/quotes/00_quotes.md

 This is the list of quotes where I find the inspiration that drives me forward.

 * **Arnold H. Glasgow:** Success is not spontaneous combustion.
 You need to set yourself on fire.
+* **Barry Schwartz:** But in addition to creating things, science creates concepts, ways of understanding the world and our place in it, that have an enormous effect on how we think and act.
+If we understand birth defects as acts of God, we pray.
+If we understand them as acts of chance, we grit our teeth and roll the dice.
+If we understand them as the product of prenatal neglect, we take better care of pregnant women.
 * **Brian Benchoff:** For every computer error, there are two human errors, and one of them is blaming the computer.
 * **Dan Brown:** The only difference between you and God is that you have forgotten you are divine.
 * **Dante Alighieri:** The path to paradise begins in hell.